ewaagaard/fma_ions/README.md

 Optional arguments can be added, such as specific output destinations for turn-by-turn (TBT) data and plots, number of turns to track, shape of particle object, longitudinal position offset `z0` and so on.
 Arbitrary [Xsuite](https://xsuite.readthedocs.io/en/latest/) lines can be used, although helper classes provide standard PS and SPS lattice models.

 The FMA happens in several steps:
 1) first a line with space charge (SC) is returned, and the particle object to be tracked.
 Input is an Xsuite line (without space charge) and `beamParams`, which is a data class containing bunch intensity `Nb`, bunch length `sigma_z`, normalized emittances `exn` and `eyn`, and the integer tune of the accelerator `Q_int`, since this technique can only detect fractional tunes.
-An example structure is found in `fma_ions.BeamParameters_SPS()`.
+An example structure for this `beamParams` class is found in `fma_ions.BeamParameters_SPS()`.
 2) TBT `x` and `y` data are returned, tracking for the specified attribute `num_turns` (default 1200) in the FMA class.
 3) The diffusion coefficient `d` and individual particle tunes `Qx` and `Qy` are returned from the NAFF algorithm used in the FMA method
 4) `Qx`, `Qy` and `d` can be plotted in the initial particle distribution and in the final tune diagram of the particles.